Linux shell crash course

 Shells also have tab completion.
 Type the first few letters of any command or filename and push tab once or twice… it will either complete it or show you the options.
 This is so important that it’s used often, and many command arguments can also be completed.

 Exercise: Play around with tab completion.
-Type pytho
+Type pytho and

-the first few letters of a filename, then push TAB
+the first few letters of a filename, then push TAB.

 There are two kinds of variables in shell: environment variables